eguevara/JavaTraining/notes/oracleTraining.md

 * The keyword 'this' can only be used within non-static methods. static methods cannot access non static fields or methods.
 * as soon as it is set to null, the object held by the reference is eligible for GC

+* Note that if no argument is passed the args parameter is NOT null but a valid non-null String array of length zero.
+* An instance member belongs to a single instance, not the class as a whole.
+An instance member is a member variable or a member method that belongs to a specific object instance.
+All non-static members are instance members.
+* static blocks of code?
+* A final variable must be initialized when an instance is constructed, or else the code will not compile.
+This can be done either in an instance initializer or in EVERY constructor.
+  The keyword static is used to signify that a block is static initializer.
+If nothing is there before starting curly brace then it is an instance initializer.

 ## Section 2